 Superadio Limited Partnership v.
 Walt "Baby” Love Productions

-Issue of whether an out-of-state attorney representing a client in an arbitration proceeding in Massachusetts constitutes the unauthorized practice of law and if so, whether the arbitration award should be vacated.
+This case concerned the issue of whether an out-of-state attorney representing a client in an arbitration proceeding in Massachusetts constituted the unauthorized practice of law and, if so, whether the arbitration award should be vacated.
 The BBA brief made the following two points: 1) It is not the “unauthorized practice of law” for a lawyer admitted in another state to represent a client in an arbitration sited in Massachusetts when permitted to do so by the arbitrator or arbitral tribunal; and, 2) Regardless of whether it constitutes the “unauthorized practice of law,” the fact that a prevailing party in an arbitration was represented by out-of-state counsel is not grounds for vacating an arbitral award.

 U.S. v.
 Darryl Green, Branden Morris, Jonathan Hart, and Edward Washington

-Federal death penalty case and the importance of diverse juries and revisions to the Jury Selection Plan.
+This federal death penalty case also opened the issues of the importance of diverse juries and revisions to the Jury Selection Plan.
 This brief was submitted by the BBA in support of an order issued by Judge Gertner that imposed measures to ensure adequate minority representation on the jury.
-The BBA brief stresses the importance of having representative juries.
+The BBA brief stressed the importance of having representative juries.

 Comfort et al. v.
 Lynn School Committee et al.

-Pertains to the legality of a desegregation plan implemented by the Lynn School Committee.
-By signing on to an amicus brief in support of the plan, the BBA reiterated its position that segregated schools are unacceptable, and that children learn best in a diverse environment.
+The BBA's brief in this case pertained to the legality of a desegregation plan implemented by the Lynn School Committee.
+By signing onto an amicus brief in support of the plan, the BBA reiterated its position that segregated schools are unacceptable, and that children learn best in a diverse environment.
 In Comfort v.
-Lynn School Committee, the U.S. District Court in 2003 upheld the legality of a plan adopted by the Lynn School Committee in 1989 to ameliorate within its public schools the racial tensions and related misconduct in a school system which reflected the pattern of residential racial segregation.
-That plan assigns children to their neighborhood schools, but allows them to transfer, so long as the transfer does not exacerbate segregation in either the school the children are seeking to leave, or the receiving school.
-In October 2004, a 3-judge panel of the 1st Circuit Court of Appeals found the plan to be illegal.
-In June 2005, the 1st Circuit Court of Appeals en banc upheld the Lynn desegregation plan.
+Lynn School Committee, the U.S. District Court in 2003 upheld the legality of a plan adopted by the Lynn School Committee in 1989 to ameliorate within its public schools the racial tensions and related misconduct in a school system that reflected the pattern of residential racial segregation.
+That plan assigned children to their neighborhood schools, but allowed them to transfer, so long as the transfer did not exacerbate segregation in either the school the children were seeking to leave or the receiving school.
+In October 2004, a 3-judge panel of the First Circuit Court of Appeals found the plan to be illegal.
+In June 2005, the First Circuit Court of Appeals en banc upheld the Lynn desegregation plan.